Oral irrigator

 An oral irrigator (also called a dental water jet, water flosser or, by the brand name of the best-known such device, Waterpik) is a home dental care device which uses a stream of high-pressure pulsating water intended to remove dental plaque and food debris between teeth and below the gum line.
 Regular use of an oral irrigator is believed to improve gingival health.
 The devices may also provide easier cleaning for braces and dental implants.
 However, more research is needed to confirm plaque biofilm removal and effectiveness when used by patients with special oral or systemic health needs.

 History

 The first oral irrigator was developed in the 1950s by Dr. C.D.
 Matteson, who patented the invention in 1955.
 Dr. Matteson's invention was designed to cleanse the teeth and gums after meals as an alternative to using hand syringes.
 It attached directly to a sink's faucet and featured a mechanical valve to control water pressure.

 Later, in 1962, dentist Gerald Moyer and engineer John Mattingly invented Waterpik.
 The Waterpik featured a built in reservoir and motor to pump water out of a tip at rhythmic pulses.
 The Waterpik is now sold by Water Pik, Inc.

+History and development

+The oral irrigator was invented in 1962 by dentist Dr. Gerald Moyer and engineer John Mattingly in Fort Collins, Colorado, who founded Aqua Tec to develop a device delivering pulsating water flow for interdental cleaning.
+The company was later rebranded as Waterpik, which introduced the first countertop model in 1967 and has remained the dominant manufacturer for over six decades.
+Early devices were limited to stationary countertop units with electrical cords, while contemporary models include cordless portable units with rechargeable batteries, multiple pressure settings, and specialized tips for orthodontic patients and implants.

+Clinical research has evolved alongside technological improvements.
+A 2023 randomized controlled trial demonstrated that water flossing significantly reduces gingival bleeding and inflammation compared to dental floss, with whole mouth bleeding on probing reduced by 0.41 versus 0.19 for string floss after four weeks.
+The device operates through pulsating water streams creating hydrokinetic activity, including an impact zone at the gingival margin and a flushing zone reaching subgingival areas to remove bacteria.
+Modern classifications include traditional countertop, portable battery-powered, and smart technology-enabled models, with pressure settings ranging from gentle modes for sensitive tissue to higher pressures for orthodontic hardware.